AvanishVadke/Hacknova-CodeBreakers/id-extraction/README.md

 ### 3. Download YOLOv8 Model (Automatic)

-The YOLOv8x model (~130MB) will be automatically downloaded on first run.
+The YOLOv8x model (~130MB) will be **automatically downloaded on first run**.

+> **Note**: The model file is NOT included in the Git repository due to size limits.
+> It will download automatically when you first run the detection code.
+> See `models/README.md` for details.

 ### 4. Add ID Card Images